 - NCCP Level 1 Trained Olympic Lifting Coach

 Before starting Elite Performance Academy, Pat had an 8-year career as a professional football player.
 He played Wide Receiver in the NFL for the New York Giants and Washington Redskins, and in the CFL for the Montreal Alouettes, Ottawa Renegades, Edmonton Eskimos and Hamilton Ti-Cats.
-Over the course of his career, Pat was a Division All-Star and a Grey Cup Champion.
-In 2002, he led the League in average yards per catch, was named Most Outstanding Canadian in the Grey Cup, and still holds the record for the longest touchdown catch in Grey Cup History.

 A native of Ottawa, Pat grew up in Kanata and attended Holy Trinity High School, where he played basketball and ran track, and was provincially ranked in the 100m and Long Jump.
 He played football locally for the Kanata Knights, Myers Riders and Ottawa Sooners, and played soccer for the Kanata Falcons and Eastern Ontario U14.